- About Us

 Theatre arts faculty will nominate and select recipients from currently enrolled OSU students.

 The awards shall consist of up to $1,500 in multiple scholarships (that is, $500 per term of the academic year) annually.
 Scholarship funds must be applied to the student’s OSU account.

-Approximately $500 in mini-grant money per academic year from the Krane Theatre Fund will be made available to OSU theatre students to help support their theatre endeavors and education.
+Approximately $500 in mini-grant money per academic year from the Krane Theatre Fund will be made available to OSU theatre students “and support for production expenses of student-led projects.”

 1) OSU theatre major or minor;

 2) Any theatre activity associated with OSU classes, sponsored student productions, and/or sponsored student theatre activities/projects;

 3) Application outlining the details of the project and request.

 Examples of possible projects/activities eligible for support include but are not limited to student Lab productions, portfolio development or improvement, conference attendance, bringing special guests/speakers to campus, and specialized course/training.